jli283/jli283.github.io/index.md

 - Poster at KUMUNU 2022 Fall.
 - Several talks at the graduate student algebraic geometry seminar and the graduate student number theory seminar at UIC.

+#### Teaching
+- I am teaching Math 3113 (Ordinary differential equations) this semester.

 ### Contact
-jli283 at uic dot edu
+jiamin dot li at ou dot edu